GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/06.651-660/05.Abide-With-Me/docs.md

 ---
+title: |
-title: 655.
-Abide With Me
+    655. Abide With Me - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 655.
+Abide With Me.
+Abide with me!
+Fast falls the eventide; The darkness deepens; Lord, with me abide!
+When other helpers fail, and comforts flee, Help of the helpless, O, abide with me!
+    keywords:  |
-    keywords: Christ in Song, Abide With Me, Abide with me!
-Fast falls the eventide,
+        Christ in Song, adventhymnals, advent hymnals, Abide With Me, Abide with me!
+Fast falls the eventide.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 655. ABIDE WITH ME
+####  Christ in Song,

 ```txt
 1.